 Articles 148 and 219 of the Constitution of India" ("National Legal Services Authority v.
 Union of India and others," 2014, p.2).
 They are deprived of the social and cultural participation, which dispossess them from the Constitutional guarantee of equality.
-Johar petition10of 2018 argues that along with the violation of Articles 14, 15^{11} , 19^{12} and 21, section 377 also violates Article 1613 of the Indian Constitution.
-His petition "further expanded the scope of Article 21 by including privacy, determination and individual autonomy within its ambit" (Borah, 2018, p.17) and validated the long struggle endured by LGBTQ community by encompassing "several personal narratives of direct and indirect discrimination" (p.18).
+Johar petition10 of 2018 argues that along with the violation of Articles14, 1511, 1912 and 21, section 377 also violates Article 1613 of the Indian Constitution.
+His petition "further expanded the scope of Article 21 by including privacy, selfdetermination and individual autonomy within its ambit" (Borah, 2018, p.17) and validated the long struggle endured by LGBTQ community by encompassing "several personal narratives of direct and indirect discrimination" (p.18).
 More so, India is not the only country where same-sex criminalised.
-As are per International Lesbian, Gay, Bisexual, Trans and Intersex Association, [s]ame-sex relations are criminalised in 72 countries and territories and punishable by death in eight with "dozens more in which homosexual act can result in a prison sentence" (Duncan, 2017).
+As relations are per the International Lesbian, Gay, Bisexual, Trans and Intersex Association, [s]ame-sex relations are criminalised in 72 countries and territories and punishable by death in eight with "dozens more in which homosexual act can result in a prison sentence" (Duncan, 2017).
 Table 1 uncovers the transgender people's exclusion from the legal system in India.